timpratim/treblle-go-sdk-example/README.md

 ## Prerequisites

 - Go 1.16 or higher
-- [ngrok](https://ngrok.com/) for exposing your local server to the internet
+- [ngrok](https://ngrok.com/) for exposing your local server to the internet (Only for Testing purposes)

 ## Installation